 Regarding “experts in the field” in UFOlogy, just who might these people be and, of course, what is their expertise?
 Right from the start we see that the majority of the so-called experts are simply people who…report on other people’s evidence, claims and experiences, etc.

-In fact, I am in this category but, since I’ve actually been the closest to an extraterrestrial UFO (in addition to my six other sightings about which I can’t make such claims) and because I have received verifiably accurate, documented information from them (through Billy Meier) I call myself “the world’s leading expert on UFOs”.
+In fact, I am in this category but, since I’ve actually been the closest to an extraterrestrial UFO (in addition to my six other sightings about which I can’t make such claims) and because I have received date and time stamped verifiably accurate, documented information from them (through Billy Meier) I call myself “the world’s leading expert on UFOs”.

 Obviously, I’m not even remotely as expert as Meier, and quite possibly many others who have been involved with him closely over several decades.
 However, to the best of my knowledge, few if any of those other people are actively, publicly presenting any information.

 So who else does that leave in the mix as an “expert” at this level?
 It leaves no one, to my knowledge.

 Sure, there are people in the “UFO industry” running around the rubber chicken circuit talking about the dead end (gag me) Roswell case, or any number of other ones – for which there simply is no significant, verifiably unique, tangible evidence.
 That doesn’t mean that other UFO cases, events and/or brief contacts didn’t occur, it’s simply that all reporting on them is usually second or third hand at best.

 But absent any universally accepted “UFO experts” among credentialed scientists who should constitute such a peer review board, what’s the best evidence that laymen can turn to, research and evaluate for themselves?
 As I’ve long suggested, the existence of a verifiable copyright is our own internationally respected, legal standard of proof of prior publication.
 Not only can any layman ultimately confirm and rely on it but obviously any and every scientist, jury and judge can also (as I have firsthand experience with).